-CCP4.1.1

-Climate Change in the Mediterranean Basin
+CCP4.1 Climate Change in the Mediterranean Basin

-The Mediterranean Sea, Land and People
+CCP4.1.1 The Mediterranean Sea, Land and People

-The Mediterranean Basin, known for its exceptional environmental and socio-cultural richness, comprises the semi-enclosed Mediterranean Sea and the countries and regions bordering it3, which belong to Europe, Asia and Africa (Figure CCP4.1).
-The region has a unique historical and environmental identity (Abulafia, 2011), despite undeniable variations in the environment, socio-economic conditions and cultural traditions.
-The countries in the Mediterranean Basin hosted approx. 542 million people in 2020, a number which is expected to increase to 657 million in 2050 and 694 million in 2100.
-In 1950, only 23.7% of the Mediterranean population lived in countries of the South, this number has increased to 41.2% in 2000, 46.3% in 2020, and is projected to reach 55.5% in 2050 and 64.6% in 2100 (UN DESA, 2019).
+The Mediterranean Basin, known for its exceptional environmental and socio-cultural richness, comprises the semi-enclosed Mediterranean Sea and the countries and regions bordering it, which belong to Europe, Asia and Africa (Figure CCP4.1).
+The region has a unique historical and environmental identity (Abulafia, 2011), despite undeniable variations in the environment, socioeconomic conditions and cultural traditions.
+The countries in the Mediterranean Basin hosted approximately 542 million people in 2020, a number which is expected to increase to 657 million by 2050 and 694 million by 2100.
+In 1950, only 23.7% of the Mediterranean population lived in countries of the south, this number increased to 41.2% in 2000, 46.3% in 2020, and is projected to reach 55.5% in 2050 and 64.6% in 2100 (UN DESA, 2019).